Does Taking a Lump Sum From My Pension Make Sense?

 Pension payments are taxable income, so you’ll have to pay taxes on each check forever.
 However, when taking a lump sum, you can roll it into an IRA, which gives you more flexibility tax-wise.
 There are two types of IRAs, and each one offers different benefits.

 Traditional IRAs allow you to claim contributions as tax deductions the year you make them.
-So, by taking a massive lump-sum payment, you can immediately reduce your modified adjusted gross income (MAGI) and save a lot of money on taxes by not having to pay taxes on your lump-sum.
+So, by taking a massive lump-sum payment and rolling it into your IRA, you won’t have to pay taxes.

 One potential strategy can be to roll the funds into a Traditional IRA and then transfer money into a Roth over time.
 This way, you can avoid a massive tax bill up-front while getting tax-free growth.
 Then, once you retire, you can withdraw money from your Roth IRA without paying any taxes.